 This program, in conjunction with Bryan Health in Lincoln, is recognized by the American Diabetes Association for Quality Self-Management Education, and qualifies for Medicare and insurance reimbursement in most cases.
 Financial assistance is available for those with no payment source.
 Taught by a Diabetic Educator and Dietician, these classes from Community Hospital are first-rate.
 To find out more about this significant course offering from Community Hospital, call 308-344-8539.

 The diabetic support group, sponsored by Community Hospital, is open to all diabetics, their families and those interested in learning more about diabetes.
 Education related to diabetics is presented such as carb counting, portion control, label reading, medications, insulin, exercise and stress managment.
 The group meets for about one hour.
 No reservations are required and there is no charge to attend.
 The support group generally meets every other month at Community Hospital, September through May.
-For more information, call Monica Wacker at 308-344-8539 or Pat Rice, Community Hospital registered dietitian at 308-344-8341.
+For more information, call Terrie Unger at 308-344-8539 or Pat Rice, Community Hospital registered dietitian at 308-344-8341.